 After I bought my Lily Jade, I had a bit of regret.
 It was gorgeous, but I just wasn’t sure I bought the right bag.
 I decided to list it online while I shopped around for some other options (possibly something that could double as a camera bag).

-Unfortunately, even though I bought my bag on a great deal from a sample sale and it was basically brand-new, I had lots of trouble reselling it (my price was less than 50% of a brand-new Elizabeth bag).
+Unfortunately, even though I bought my bag on a great deal from a sample sale and it was basically brand-new, I had lots of trouble reselling it (and I had listed it for less than 50% of a brand-new Elizabeth bag).
 I tried on Facebook, the Lily Jade Facebook BST Group, even Craigslist.
 I eventually gave up!

 Lily Jade has been around long enough now there are plenty of used bags in the marketplace and it might be challenging to recoup the investment of yours if you decide it is not the right bag.
 This is where purchasing brand-new has some perks as you can still return the bag if it’s not what you were expecting.